 few drops of vanilla essence and continue to stir till quite dry.
 Take off the flame and set aside.
 (One of my aunts also adds condensed milk to this mixture, making the sweet East Indian pancakes super rich, and it tastes heavenly, but that’s a bit too sweet for us.)

-In a mixing bowl, add 300 grams maida aka fine wheat flour, 3 small eggs, 100 ml milk, quarter teaspoon of salt, 3 tablespoons sugar and beat all the ingredients together till light and fluffy.
+In a mixing bowl, add 300 grams maida aka fine wheat flour, 3 small eggs, 200 ml milk, 200 ml water, quarter teaspoon of salt, 3 tablespoons sugar and beat all the ingredients together till light and fluffy.

 Once the batter is ready, add in a few drops of vanilla and beat for a minute.